Sjogren Syndrome Clinical Presentation

 Abdominal pain and diarrhea can occur.
 Rarely, patients develop acute or chronic pancreatitis, as well as malabsorption due to pancreatic insufficiency.
 However, caution is advised when interpreting laboratory results because an elevated amylase level may arise from the parotid gland.

-In patients with gastritis, Helicobacter pylori infection should be sought because of its association with gastric mucosa-associated lymphoid tissue lymphomas.[35]
+Patients with gastritis should be tested for Helicobacter pylori infection, because of its association with gastric mucosa–associated lymphoid tissue lymphomas.
+[42]

 Patients with Sjögren syndrome are at increased risk for delayed gastric emptying, which can cause early satiety, upper abdominal discomfort, nausea, and vomiting.[36]